Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

       "mainEntity": [
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 1: The Perfectionist need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 1: The Perfectionist need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Ones need their partner to be reliable, honest, and responsible.
 They appreciate partners who are straightforward, direct, and who share their values."